Skip to main content

 Primary central nervous system (CNS) lymphoma

 This lymphoma involves the brain or spinal cord (the central nervous system, or CNS).
-The lymphoma is also sometimes found in tissues around the spinal cord.
-Over time, it tends to become widespread in the central nervous system.
+Sometimes the lymphoma is also found in tissues around the spinal cord.
+Over time, it tends to spread in the central nervous system.

-The outlook for patients with primary CNS lymphoma has improved over the years mainly due to advances in treatment.
+The outlook for people with primary CNS lymphoma has improved over the years mainly due to better treatments.

 Primary intraocular lymphoma (lymphoma of the eye)

 This is a rare type of lymphoma that starts in the eyeball and is often seen along with primary CNS lymphoma.
-It is the second most common cancer of the eye in adults, with ocular melanoma (eye melanoma) being the first.
-Most people with primary intraocular lymphoma are elderly or have immune system problems which may be due to AIDS or anti-rejection drugs after an organ or tissue transplant.
+Most people with primary intraocular lymphoma are elderly or have immune system problems that may be due to AIDS or anti-rejection drugs after an organ or tissue transplant.

 The main treatment for lymphoma of the eye is external radiation therapy if the cancer is limited to the eye.
 Chemotherapy (chemo) or chemotherapy in combination with radiation may be used depending on the type of lymphoma and how far it has spread outside of the eye.